haruki-nguyen/.dotfiles-linux/wikies/Fedora/Fedora.md

     - Manually install the JetBrainsMono Nerd font if desired.
     - Change the wallpaper in LightDM, follow these steps:

         Edit the greeter's configuration file:

         ```sh
         sudo nano /etc/lightdm/lightdm-gtk-greeter.conf
         ```

         Add or modify the following line to set your desired background image:

         ```
         background=/path/to/your/wallpaper.jpg
         ```

         Replace `/path/to/your/wallpaper.jpg` with the actual path to your image.
 Note that the background image has to be placed inside the `/usr/share/backgrounds` folder.

+    - Download the Virtualbox RPM file from <https://download.virtualbox.org/virtualbox/7.1.6/VirtualBox-7.1-7.1.6_167084_fedora40-1.x86_64.rpm>, install it, and then run `sudo /sbin/vboxconfig` to rebuilds and configures the VirtualBox kernel modules on the system, it ensures that VirtualBox works properly with the current kernel.